-STANDARDS for Learning Targets

-NJSLS Literacy Cross curricular CTE(NJSLS 9)

-Technology(NJSL8)

-HS-LS1-3 - Plan and conduct an investigation to provide evidence that feedback mechanisms maintain homeostasis.
+STANDARDS for Learning Targets NJSLS Literacy Cross curricular CTE(NJSLS 9) Technology(NJSL8) HS-LS1-3 - Plan and conduct an investigation to provide evidence that feedback mechanisms maintain homeostasis.
 HS-LS1-7.
 Use a model to illustrate that cellular respiration is a chemical process whereby the bonds of food molecules and oxygen molecules are broken and the bonds in new compounds are formed resulting in a net transfer of energy.
 HS-LS2-3.
 Construct and revise an explanation based on evidence for the cycling of matter and flow of energy in aerobic and anaerobic conditions.
 HS-LS2-4.
 Use mathematical representations to support claims for the cycling of matter and flow of energy among organisms in an ecosystem.
 HS-LS2-5.
 Develop a model to illustrate the role of photosynthesis and cellular respiration in the cycling of carbon among the biosphere, atmosphere, hydrosphere, and geosphere.
 WHST.9-12.9 Draw evidence from informational texts to support analysis, reflection, and research.
 WHST.9-12.2 Write informative/explanatory texts, including the narration of historical events, scientific procedures/ experiments, or technical processes.
 MP.2 Reason abstractly and quantitatively.
 MP.4 Model with mathematics.
 HSN-Q.A.1 Use units as a way to understand problems and to guide the solution of multi-step problems; choose and interpret units consistently in formulas; choose and interpret the scale and the origin in graphs and data displays.
 HSN-Q.A.2 Define appropriate quantities for the purpose of descriptive modeling.
 HSN-Q.A.3 Choose a level of accuracy appropriate to limitations on measurement when reporting quantities.
-9.3.ST.2 Use technology to acquire, manipulate, analyze and report data.
+CTE 9.3.ST.2 Use technology to acquire, manipulate, analyze and report data.
 9.3.ST.3 Describe and follow safety, health and environmental standards related to science, technology, engineering and mathematics (STEM) workplaces.
 9.3.ST.6 Demonstrate technical skills needed in a chosen STEM field.
 9.3.ST-SM.1 Apply science and mathematics to provide results, answers and algorithms for engineering and technological activities.
 Technology 8.1.12.DA.6: Create and refine computational models to better represent the relationships among different elements of data collected from a phenomenon or process.

-- 1. Compare the processes of cellular respiration to metabolism. - 2.
-Identify the products of lactic acid fermentation and alcoholic fermentation. - 3.
+- 1. Identify the products of lactic acid fermentation and alcoholic fermentation. - 2.
+Distinguish between ATP production in anaerobic respiration vs. aerobic respiration. - 3.
 Describe the structure and function of the ATP molecule. - 4.
-Distinguish between ATP production in anaerobic respiration vs. aerobic respiration. - 5.
-Describe the structure of the mitochondria. - 6.
-Write the general formula for aerobic respiration and compare it to the general formula for photosynthesis. - 7.
+Identify the structure of the mitochondria. - 5.
+Write the general formula for aerobic respiration and compare it to the general formula for photosynthesis. - 6.
 Compare and contrast photosynthesis and respiration.

-Unit 8 Summary: Cell Reproduction
+Unit 7 Summary: Cell Reproduction

 Students analyze data and develop models to make sense of the relationship between DNA and chromosomes in the process of cellular division, which passes traits from one generation to the next.
 Students determine why individuals of the same species vary in how they look, function, and behave.
 Students develop conceptual models of the role of DNA in the unity of life on Earth.
 Students explain crossing over and independent assortment as mechanisms of genetic inheritance and describe the alteration of gene expressions.
-Cell cycle processes and stages will be identified.
-Students will determine the sequence of events in cell division.
-Malfunctions in cell cycle events will be related to tumor formation and cancer.
+Cell cycle processes will be identified.